 Don’t Bring Bed Bugs Home in Garage Sale Bargains

 - Learn what types of furniture and other household items bed bugs love to live on.
 They prefer fabric surfaces, especially ones where humans have slept.
 You’re probably already wary of secondhand mattresses and box springs, and rightly so.
-It’s safest to avoid buying these furniture pieces, because if they are playing host to bed bugs, they are very difficult to treat.
-Only full penetration of deep heat, prolonged cold, or expert application of pesticide will eliminate these repulsive creatures; it’s definitely not something you want to try at home.
+It’s safest to avoid buying them, because these pieces are very difficult to treat if they're hosting bed bugs.
+Only full penetration of deep heat, prolonged cold, or expert application of pesticide will eliminate these repulsive creatures -- definitely not something you want to try at home.
 And any infestation will almost certainly spread to the rest of your house.

 - Watch out for pre-owned pillows, comforters, sheets, and other bedding as well, although they are treatable.
 If you absolutely can’t pass up on purchasing these sleep accessories at a garage sale, enclose them in tightly sealed plastic bags until you can transport them safely to your laundry room.
 Then launder everything in hot water and dry on the highest setting available.

 - Beware of upholstered sofas and armchairs, even if they look fresh and clean.
 The owner may have vacuumed or shampooed the item to spruce it up before offering it for sale, but that is useless to get rid of all the bed bugs which may be hiding inside.
 The same goes for any treatments you might try once you get the piece home.
 Steam cleaning or spraying with pesticide may seem like a good idea, but neither method penetrates deeply enough to de-infest completely.